-FYI: The name " $10\times$ " on a probe is quite confusing: " $\div 10$ " would be a better name as the voltage that reaches the scope has been reduced by a factor of 10.
+FYI: The name "10×" on a probe is quite confusing: " \div 10" would be a better name as the voltage that reaches the scope has been reduced by a factor of 10.
 Why reduce a signal before measuring it?
 Because it reduces the probe's impact on the circuit it is connected to.
-A $10\times$ probe has a larger impedance (smaller capacitance and larger resistance) than a $1\times$ probe and hence affects the circuit less.
-This is particularly important for high frequency measurements (which are not the focus of this class).
+A 10× probe has a larger impedance (smaller capacitance and larger resistance) than a 1× probe and hence affects the circuit less.
+This is particularly important when high frequency signals are measuremented (which are not the focus of this class).